 Good branding adapts.
 There are a few strategies for choosing a color scheme that stands the test of time.
 As your company grows, you don’t want to pigeonhole yourself with an odd color scheme.
 Start by looking at color schemes in web design to see how color can be flexible.

 Monochromatic, analogous, and complementary colors are a good place to start.
-From there, use the above chart to experiment with more complex color combinations.
-This color palette generator lets you experiment with different ideas.
+From there, use the above chart to experiment with more complex color combinations like tetradic.
+This color palette generator lets you experiment with different ideas so you can find your exact brand color codes.

 Remember not to limit yourself with too many arbitrary rules.
 While it’s common for brands to choose 2-3 colors, you can break the rules if it makes sense.
 Plenty of businesses have even opted for rainbow branding and logos with success.